The role of electron interactions in a failed insulator revealed by shot noise

-\textbf{Introduction.} The Mott-Anderson metal-insulator transition (MIT), arising from the interplay between disorder and electron interactions, plays a crucial role in semiconductor electronics, high-temperature superconductivity, and other exotic phenomena~\cite{Gebhard1997}.
-Metallic state is generally manifested by a positive temperature coefficient of resistivity (TCR).
+The Mott-Anderson metal-insulator transition (MIT), arising from the interplay between disorder and electron interactions, plays a crucial role in semiconductor electronics, high-temperature superconductivity, and other exotic phenomena~\cite{Gebhard1997}.
+The metallic state is generally manifested by a positive temperature coefficient of resistivity (PTCR).
 The insulating state exhibits a negative TCR (NTCR), with the resistivity $\rho$ diverging at low $T$ due to the freeze-out of phonons mediating hopping between localized states~\cite{Liu2010}.

 Non-diverging NTCR observed in thin films close to the superconductor to insulator transition was interpreted as a signature of incoherent Cooper pairing, which may suppress instead of facilitating MIT~\cite{Breznay2017,yang2019intermediate,zhang2022anomalous}.
-This state was termed a ``weak" (or ``failed") insulator.
-It is typically associated with a large resistivity $\rho$ in the so-called Ioffe-Regel localization limit~\cite{Hussey2004}, sometimes described as a ``bad metal"~\cite{BadMetalTransport}.
+This state termed a ``weak" (or ``failed") insulator is typically associated with a large resistivity $\rho$ in the so-called Ioffe-Regel localization limit~\cite{Hussey2004}, and is sometimes described as a ``bad metal"~\cite{BadMetalTransport}.

 We define failed insulators broadly by non-diverging NTCR.
-This behavior is inconsistent with both single-electron hopping and diffusion, and remains poorly understood.\ We experimentally demonstrate strong electron-electron (e-e) interactions in a non-superconducting failed insulator, and show that they can account for its anomalous properties.
-Our findings have important implications for the ability to enhance superconductivity and other effects of e-e interactions in failed insulators.

-We studied the effects of e-e interactions using measurements of shot noise (SN) $-$ white noise produced by biased junctions due to the discrete nature of charge carriers.
-The dependence of this noise on bias provides information about the nature of charge transport, e-e and e-ph interactions, as follows.
-For metallic junctions with length $L$ shorter than the electron-phonon (e-ph) scattering length $l_{e-ph}$, it can be approximated by the generalization of the dependence expected for electron diffusion~\cite{chen2023shot,Zhang2024},
+This behavior is inconsistent with both diffusive transport expected for single-particle Fermi liquids and phonon-assisted hopping, and remains poorly understood.
+In this work, we present experimental evidence for strong electron-electron (e-e) interaction in a non-superconducting failed insulator, and show that its effects can explain the anomalous properties.
+We used measurements of shot noise (SN) $-$ white noise produced by biased junctions due to the discrete nature of charge carriers.
+The dependence of electronic noise on bias provides information about the nature of charge transport, e-e and electron-phonon (e-ph) interactions, as follows.
+For metallic junctions with length $L$ shorter than the e-ph scattering length $l_{e-ph}$, it can be approximated by the generalization of the dependence expected for electron diffusion~\cite{chen2023shot,Zhang2024},